hurenxu/TeamSolid/doc/esdoc_setup.md

 This description will assist developers in setting up ESDoc.
 We will be using ESDoc in this project for documentation purposes.

+`Note:` If you would like to skip this explicit explanation you can just run the shell scripts I have written 'setup_environment.sh' and 'generate_docs.sh'.
+You can find a description about these in the 'quick_setup_scripts.md' document under the doc folder.

 ESDoc is a good documentation generator for Javascript.

 ESDoc Website: `https://esdoc.org/`